moray95/RestingKit/README.md

 ## Example project

-An example project is included in the `Example` directory.
+An example project is included within the repositry.
 To run it, first execute `pod install`, then open `RestingKit.xcworkspace`.
-If you want to test file uploads with the example app, go into the `image_server` directory and run `php -S localhost:9000 -c .`, which will start a dummy server for your uploads.
+If you want to test file uploads with the example app, go into the `image_server` directory and run `php -S 0.0.0.0:9000 -c .`, which will start a dummy server for your uploads.
 The uploads will be stored in the `uploads` directory.

 ## Usage